Skip to main content

 Your additional responsibilities include:

-• setting up, managing, and fulfilling the schedule to take payments from users
+setting up, managing, and meeting the schedule to take payments from users

-Email govuk-pay-support@digital.cabinet-office.gov.uk and ask us to enable recurring payments on your test account.
+Email govuk-pay-support@digital.cabinet-office.gov.uk and ask us to turn on recurring payments on your test account.

-3. Enable recurring payments with your payment service provider
+3. Turn on recurring payments with your payment service provider

-If your PSP is Worldpay, you must enable tokenisation on your account before you can take recurring payments.
-Contact your Worldpay relationship manager and ask them to enable tokenisation.
+If your PSP is Worldpay, you must turn on tokenisation on your account before you can take recurring payments.
+Contact your Worldpay relationship manager and ask them to turn on tokenisation.

 If your PSP is Stripe, you do not need to do anything before you start setting up recurring payments.